imarc/craft-cms-testing/README.md

 ### Buddy

-You can run tests on Buddy as part of the deployment to process.
+You can run tests on Buddy as part of a continuous deployment process.

 #### Running Cypress tests on Buddy deployment